Proof of absence of local conserved quantities in the mixed-field Ising chain: Abstract

 \section{Abstract}

-Absence of local conserved quantities is often considered to be a necessary condition for thermalization.
-Although many studies have discussed whether thermalization occurs in the Ising chain with longitudinal and transverse fields, rigorous results on local conserved quantities of this model have been still lacking.
-Here, we rigorously prove that, if all coupling constants are nonzero, this model has no conserved quantity spanned by local operators with support size up to the half of the system size other than trivial one, i.e., a linear combination of the Hamiltonian and the identity.
-We also discuss relation to integrability of the model where longitudinal field is set to zero.
+Absence of local conserved quantities is often required, such as for thermalization or for the validity of response theory.
+Although many studies have discussed whether thermalization occurs in the Ising chain with longitudinal and transverse fields, rigorous results on local conserved quantities of this model have still been lacking.
+Here, we rigorously prove that, if all coupling constants are nonzero, this model has no conserved quantity spanned by local operators with support size up to half of the system size other than a trivial one, i.e., a linear combination of the Hamiltonian and the identity.
+The proof is given not only for the periodic boundary condition but also for the open boundary condition.
+We also discuss relation to the integrability of the model where the longitudinal field is set to zero.
 Our results provide the second example of spin models whose nonintegrability is rigorously proved.